 FPT_VIV_EXT.1 VMM Isolation from VMs

-FPT_VIV_EXT1.1 The TSF must ensure that software running in a VM is not able to degrade or disrupt the functioning of other VMs, the VMM, or the Platform.
+FPT_VIV_EXT.1.1 The TSF must ensure that software running in a VM is not able to degrade or disrupt the functioning of other VMs, the VMM, or the Platform.

 FPT_VIV_EXT.1.2 The TSF must ensure that a Guest VM is unable to invoke platform code that runs at a privilege level equal to or exceeding that of the VMM without involvement of the VMM.